napari/docs/docs/community/governance.md

 calling a vote and managing the process, as detailed below.

-Written notice of the proposed expulsion must be given to the member at least 21 days before a vote is held, and the member must be a given reasonable opportunity of appealing.
+Written notice of the proposed expulsion must be given to the member at least 21 days before a vote is held.
+As soon as a removal request has been made, the member's permissions will be reduced to prohibit destructive actions on relevant platforms.
+Before the vote, the member must be given reasonable opportunity to appeal.
 The member will be expelled if the vote, by secret ballot, of the core team members and Steering Council achieves a 75% majority.
 An expelled member may not be readmitted unless a vote for readmission, by secret ballot, of the core team members and Steering Council achieves a 75%